The Nest

 Go Back To Previous Page

 UCBA stands for RLS’ Universal Co-Brokerage Agreement.
 To increase transparency and ensure that the residential marketplace is fair to consumers, the UCBA has made it mandatory for offers of compensation to the buy-side broker toRLS’ Universal Co-Brokerage Agreement (“UCBA”) come directly from the Seller or Owner.
 Listing Brokers can’t offer compensation to the buy-side broker, even if it is on behalf of the Seller or Owner.
-Furthermore, Listing Brokers will not be responsible for the buy-side compensation anymore.
+Furthermore, Listing Brokers will no longer be responsible for the buy-side compensation.

-The UCBA has made revisions to Article IV to clarify the compensation offered by the seller to the buy-side broker.
-Additionally, new sample listing agreement compensation clauses are in exhibits H and I.
+The UCBA has revised Article IV to clarify the seller’s compensation offer to the buy-side broker.
+New sample listing agreement compensation clauses are also in exhibits H and I.

 What is RLS at REBNY?